Single Sign-On (SSO) via SAML

 • If you're using Google, Okta, or OneLogin, you can use the resources on our docs site for configuring those identity providers (more links are at the top of this page).

-Note: Steps 4 - 7 will make your SAML authentications temporarily unavailable.
+1. Note: Steps 3-6 will make your SAML authentications temporarily unavailable.
 Be sure to communicate this to your program members as needed.

-If at anytime testing doesn't work or you encounter issues, revert to the recorded information for the prior identity provider.
+If at any time testing doesn't work or you encounter issues, revert to the recorded information for the prior identity provider.